 How hydroponic greenhouses work

-In the "tree factory" located at the James Hutton Institute, researchers use iPads to control rows of uniform shelves, grouped in 9-foot-high hydroponic towers.
+In the “tree factory” at the James Hutton Institute, researchers use iPads to monitor rows of uniform shelves, clustered in 9-foot-tall hydroponic towers.
 They use robots to feed the plants, you see them go up and down like little cloistered monks.
-From the bottom to the top of each shelf, rows of LEDs shine on the plants: the light spectrum has been adjusted to provide the right amount of light they need.
+From the bottom to the top of each shelf, rows of LEDs shine on the plants: the light spectrum has been adjusted to provide just the right amount of light they need.

-The whole building is protected by a "compensation chamber" which allows to keep out the temperature imbalances.
+The entire building is protected by a “compensation chamber” which allows temperature imbalances to be left out.

-The current complex covers an overall small area: just 42 square meters.
-In this relatively small space, the Scottish tree factory is able to house eight hydroponic towers, each containing 52 shelves.
+The current complex covers an overall small area: just 42 square metres.
+In this relatively small space, the Scottish tree factory is able to accommodate eight hydroponic towers, each of which contains 52 shelves.
 As mentioned, they are enough to grow many more trees than outside, using only a small fraction of the space needed outside.

 The first in the world

-The Scottish Forestry Authority claims primacy: Scotland is the first country in the world that could use hydroponics to increase its share of forests.
+The Scottish Forestry Authority claims the record: Scotland is the first country in the world that could use hydroponic crops to increase its share of forests.
 If the government approves the plan, of course.

 But why shouldn't it?
 The first tests were a success.
-The first group of firs, pines and broad-leaved trees from previous experiments has already finished its growth in an outdoor nursery not far away.
-It will soon help reforest the Highlands.
+The first group of fir, pine and broad-leaved trees from previous experiments has already finished growing in an outdoor nursery nearby.
+He will soon help reforest the Highlands.

 Even less